-Restraint, Isolation and Other Uses of Reasonable Force, Isolation, and Restraint
+Restraint, Isolation and Other Uses of Reasonable Force

-This procedure applies when district staff members deem is intended to apply to a broad range of circumstances whenever it is deemed reasonably necessary to use reasonable physical force, isolation, or restraint by district staff to control spontaneous behavior by any student whothat poses an imminent likelihood of serious harm.
-This procedure is intended to be interpreted consistent with the requirements of state law and regulations governing use of reasonable physical force, isolation, and restraint RCW 28A.600.485, RCW 9A.16.020, RCW 9A.16.100, RCW 28A.150.300, RCW 28A.155.210, and for students with an IEP, consistent with the regulations of Chapter 392-172A WAC.
+This procedure is intended to apply to a broad range of circumstances whenever it is deemed reasonably necessary by district staff to control spontaneous behavior by any student that poses an imminent likelihood of serious harm.
+This procedure is intended to be interpreted consistent with the requirements of RCW 28A.600.485, RCW 9A.16.020, RCW 9A.16.100, RCW 28A.150.300, RCW 28A.155.210, and for students with an IEP, consistent with the regulations of Chapter 392-172A WAC.